📱 The Love Ireland app is here — now on iPhoneDownload Love Ireland on the App Store

 The ringworm cure often involved specific herbs, though the plant varied by family.
 Some used dock leaves.
 Some used a preparation rubbed in a ritual pattern.
 The specific method was never shared with outsiders.

-For whooping cough, one practice in parts of Munster and Connacht involved passing the sick child beneath a donkey three times, or having the child drink water from a hole in a standing stone at a holy well.
+For whooping cough, one practise in parts of Munster and Connacht involved passing the sick child beneath a donkey three times, or having the child drink water from a hole in a standing stone at a holy well.
 The parents understood completely, even if the child did not.

 These were not desperate acts.
 They ran alongside conventional medicine, not against it.
 A family might visit the doctor on Monday and the cure house on Tuesday.
 The two did not contradict each other.